Module 8 Inference for a Proportion

 For a single proportion, the null and alternative hypotheses are

-We can perform a hypothesis test for \(p\) using the confidence interval, critical value, or p-value approach we covered previously.
-The concepts and interpretation are also as described in Chapter 7.
+We can perform a hypothesis test for p using the confidence interval, critical value, or p-value approach we covered previously.
+The concepts and interpretation are the same as those described in Module 7.
 You will also notice that the steps for each approach have not changed!
 The only modifications we need to make are to our setting, assumption, and a couple of formulas.

 8.2.1 Confidence Interval Approach